13.1 Graduate Regulations

 3. Registration at the end of programs

-Thesis-based programs: Students in thesis-based master’s programs must register in a Thesis during the registration period in which the thesis and accompanying evidence of program completion is submitted to the Faculty of Graduate Studies.
-This enables the Faculty of Graduate Studies to award credit for the thesis at that time.
+Thesis-based programs: Students in thesis-based master’s programs must register in a Thesis during the registration period in which the thesis is submitted to the Faculty of Graduate Studies.
 Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies.

 4. Registration Status